 I struggled with wether to remove this or not, but to erase this post and pretend I never went would do no good.
 I had to learn from this mistake, but as I look back I am embarrassed and full of shame for being so blind to the treatment of these poor animals.

 I in no way support animal tourism, and now do my best to be a “woke” traveller wherever I go in the world.
+I urge you to do the same.

 It’s 6:45am before our train pulls into the Chiang Mai station.
 This is a bad thing, because it means our 16 hour train ride has turned into an 18 hour train ride, but kinda a good thing because it means we are not going to be roaming around the city looking for a place to stay in the dark.